Supporting Employees Through Drug and Alcohol Misuse: A Workplace Wellbeing Approach

 Establishing a clear drug and alcohol testing policy helps create consistency and fairness, but it’s how that policy is communicated that truly matters.
 To support employee mental wellbeing:

-Employers who had referred an employee to rehabilitation support, 69% had remained working for the organization.
+Employers who had referred an employee to rehabilitation support, 69% had remained working for the organisation.

 When done right, policy isn’t just a compliance tool.
 It becomes a trust-building framework that protects wellbeing.